 I built an alarm app.
 Not because the world needed another alarm app, but because every alarm app I used did the same thing: ring, snooze, repeat.
-Snooze If You Can is different - it makes you earn your snooze.
+Snooze If You Can is different.
+It makes you earn your snooze.

 The Idea

-I'd been using Android apps with similar concepts for years.
+I had been using Android apps with similar concepts for years.
 When I switched to iOS, nothing matched the experience I wanted.
 So I built it.

 Why Swift and SwiftUI